-In South Carolina, you can sell cottage food at fairs, festivals, farmers markets, home, and roadside stands.
+In South Carolina, you can sell cottage food online, at fairs, festivals, farmers markets, at grocery stores, and roadside stands.
+You can also ship cottage food.

-South Carolina allows cottage food operators to sell candy and baked goods that are non-potentially hazardous foods.
+South Carolina allows cottage food operators to sell any nonperishable foods.

 Labels must include allergens, business address, business name, ingredients, net amount, product name, and a note that your product was made in an uninspected kitchen.